TritonDataCenter/rfe/rfe/0002/README.md

 A Triton DC Remote Network Object would have less configuration required, perhaps merely one or more remote pairs of {IP address, UDP port} that can be reached by the local Triton instance's external IP.
 Or even merely the name of a Triton DC if it happens to share a same UFDS with the local one.
-To avoid NAT complications, a Triton DC set up to serve out Remote Network Objects (via its Router Object) should have a public IP with a range of UDP ports reserved for serving Remote Network Objects.

 An AWS, Google Cloud, or some other cloud type would have some amount of configuration information similar to whatever the other cloud requires.